priyaveerapathiran/NJ-Accidents/README.md

 **OBJECTIVE**

-  Exploratory data analysis using R tools to identify th e possible cause of accidents (such as driver, weather condition, pedestrian, vehicle condition, etc.) in New Jersey.
+  Exploratory data analysis using R tools to identify the possible cause of accidents (such as driver, weather condition, pedestrian, vehicle condition, etc.) in New Jersey.

 **ABOUT THIS DATASET**